-All bidders/offerors are required to register with the Department's OCR, DBE Section, using the Bidder Registration Form, which can be downloaded from the Department's website at http://hidot.hawaii.gov/administration/ocr/dbe/dbe-program-forms/.
-Certified DBEs are considered registered with the Department and are not required to submit a
+All bidders/offerors are required to register with the Department's Office of Civil Rights (OCR), DBE Section, using the Bidder Registration Form, which can be downloaded from the Department's website at http://hidot.hawaii.gov/administration/ocr/dbe/dbe-program-forms/.
+Certified DBEs are considered registered with the Department and are not required to submit a Bidder Registration Form.
+All other bidders/offerors are required to complete this form which may be faxed to (808) 831-7944, e-mailed to:

-RELOCATE RUNWAY 3-21 LIHUE AIRPORT STATE PROJECT NO. AK1031-14 AIP PROJECT NO.: 3-15-0013-XX Bidder Registration Form.
-All other bidders/offerors are required to complete this form which may be faxed to (808) 831-7944, e-mailed to HDOT-DBE@hawaii.gov, or mailed to the HDOT DBE Section at 200 Rodgers Boulevard, Honolulu, Hawaii, 96819.
+HDOT-DBE@hawaii.gov, or mailed to the HDOT DBE Section at 200 Rodgers Boulevard, Honolulu, Hawaii 96819.
 Registered bidders/offerors are posted on the website listed above.